robinbryce/quorum-gcp-preemptible/article.md

   * using Cloud KMS (hsm) backed key to wrap the secrets is possible but a *lot* more expensive and requires custom 'unwrap' code on the nodes
 * Google Cloud NAT, Workload Identity, Secrets Manager
-* kubeip and traefik for ingress
+* kubeip and traefik for ingress to web access layer workloads
   * it is questionable whether kubeip is the right solution, it results in 'un-assigned' ip pricing (>10x expensive but still only 24 cents/day).
 May be able to achieve the same results by simply assigning the ip to the